Coulbe/Coulbe/README.md

 Hello, I’m **Coulbe**!
 I’m passionate about **data science**, **data engineering**, and exploring the boundaries of **knowledge discovery** to create impactful solutions.
 My focus is **Notfall Engineers**, a next-generation platform designed to revolutionise emergency building maintenance for critical systems, including electricity, plumbing, gas, heating, HVAC, and more.

 Through **AI-driven predictive maintenance**, **blockchain-powered rewards**, and **scalable cloud platforms**, I aim to build solutions that redefine efficiency and reliability in this industry.
-Let’s innovate together and drive meaningful change in the world of building maintenance.
+Let’s innovate together and drive meaningful change in the world of building service engineering.

 ---